ajharris27/writing-sample/docs/procedure.md

 ## Troubleshooting

-More information about the process of creating a branch, committing changes, and opening  a pull request can be found in the [GitHub documentation](https://docs.github.com/en/pull-requests).
+More information about creating a branch, committing changes, and opening  a pull request can be found in the [GitHub documentation](https://docs.github.com/en/pull-requests).